 If, in a claim raised with the courts against one or more parties referred to Energinet, the court does not fully uphold the Injured Party’s claim, the Injured Party is entitled to raise the claim against Energinet, and any statutory limitation rules shall be regarded as suspended in relation to Energinet.

 In cases in which an event is subject to fees or charges as described in clause 17.2, a party cannot be held further liable except in the cases described in clauses 17.2, 11.2 a) and b), 11.3 a) and d), 11.4 and 14.
 In the case of compulsory Capacity Transfers pursuant to clause 5.7.3, the Transferring Shipper may not claim damages unless Energinet, in exercising its powers, has acted in direct violation of the criteria for evaluating the requirement for Capacity, and this has been done willfully.
-Unless the Distribution Company, Gas Storage Denmark or Energinet have acted willfully or grossly negligent, such parties cannot be held liable for errors in information in the Register of Players, lack of access to the Register of Players, failure to update the Register of Players, failure to back-up the Register of Players or faults in systems used to operate the Register of Players.
+Unless the Distribution Company, Gas Storage Denmark or Energinet have acted willfully or grossly negligent, such parties cannot be held liable for errors in information on a given player obtained through the applicable framework agreements.

 If Natural Gas made available in the Domestic Exit Zone, the Storage Point or the Exit Point complies with the Quality and Delivery Specifications, Energinet cannot be held liable for the Natural Gas unless otherwise follows from mandatory legislation.